tree-ware/tree-ware-kotlin-mysql/docs/contributor/database-and-tables.md

 # Columns

+Field names in the meta-model are used as column names.
+Sometimes column names are derived from multiple fields.
+In such cases, the field names are combined with a dollar sign.
+Tree-ware also adds its own columns and the names for these end with a dollar sign.
+Field names in the meta-model are not allowed to have dollar signs, so these column names will not collide.

 The following columns are stored for each entity:

 * All non-composition fields in the entity are stored in separate columns.